UCSF Center for Limb Preservation

 Any non-healing ulcer or can quickly become a limb-threatening situation.
 Patients with circulation problems, such as peripheral arterial disease (PAD) or ischemia associated with diabetic small vessel disease, are especially susceptible to the risk of amputation because wounds lacking blood flow cannot heal on their own.
 In addition, nerve damage from diabetic peripheral neuropathy results in a loss of sensation to the extremities leading to the formation of open wounds.
 The lack of pain protection and inadequate stimulation of the immune system impacts an ulcer’s ability to heal.
 Any open wound can lead to infection of the tissue or osteomyelitis, infection of the bone.

-Dr. Reyzelman has built an all-star team of individuals and colleagues that believe that preventing amputation drives a multi-disciplinary approach to management of complicated wounds.
+Dr. Reyzelman has built an all-star team of individuals and colleagues who believe that preventing amputation drives a multi-disciplinary approach to management of complicated wounds.

 Lectures and News